-To solve this problem, registrars and registries could make this information available for ICANN to publish.
-Alternatively, they could agree to a uniform naming convention, or publish the host name at a well-known location (e.g. on their website or in their DNS as an unique resource record [34]).
+To solve this problem, registrars and registries can make this information available for ICANN to publish.
+Alternatively, they can agree to a uniform naming convention, or publish the host name or IP address at a well-known location (e.g. on their website or in their DNS as an unique resource record [34]).
 Whatever mechanism is used, the host name information should be both machine and human-accessible.